markadv/gemu-mvc/README.md

 2. In order to create new controller, you have to use the sample controller template format.
     1. Import/require the query builder file.
     2. (Optional) Import/require the needed helper file.
+    3. Name your file same as your class name.
 3. You can now create your own model method for data validation and connecting with database.
     1. You can either use the connectToDatabase method or connectToPool method.
 I have implemented a simple singleton sytem for this.
     2. Create your query with either the this.qb or on your own.